mui/mui-x/docs/data/data-grid/column-menu/column-menu.md

 ### Reordering menu items

+Every item is assigned a `displayOrder` based on which it is shown before or after other items.
+It works in ascending order, the smaller the number is, the item is earlier in the list.
+For new items default value for `displayOrder` is **100**.

-You can pass `displayOrder` for the specific item in `componentsProps` to re-order.
+You can override `displayOrder` for the default or new items in `componentsProps` to re-order.

+Check [this table](/x/react-data-grid/column-menu/#column-menu-components-and-their-configurations) to see default `displayOrder` for each menu item.

 ```tsx
 function CustomColumnMenu(props: GridColumnMenuProps) {